JorgeMouta/javascript-hardparts/README.md

 6. Iterators contains set of completed tasks from http://csbin.io/iterators

 Great courses, would recommend if you wish to take your Javascript skills to the next level.

+PS: I'll be adding the rest of the solutions later.